giljr/rspec_dog/6_testing_tricks_sandi_metz.md

 #### Observations:

 You don’t test private methods directly.
-You only test hungry?, feed, and bark from the outside → exactly what Sandi recommends.
+You only test _hungry?_, _feed_, and _bark_ from the outside → exactly what Sandi recommends.

-You assert return values for queries (bark, hungry?) → correct.
+You assert return values for queries (_bark_, _hungry?_) → correct.

-You assert state change for commands (feed) → correct.
+You assert state change for commands (_feed_) → correct.

-No outgoing commands (interactions with other objects) → you’d use mocks/stubs here if there were.
+No outgoing commands (interactions with other objects) → you’d use _mocks/stubs_ here if there were.

 All tests are fast, simple, and focused on public behavior → aligns perfectly with “magic tricks” philosophy.